DMDL Reference

 Basic Batch Configuration

 Set batch_expression to the timestamp column that tracks new data in your source tables.
-Daana auto-generates the filter — no SQL needed.
+Daana auto-generates the filter; no SQL is required.

 workflow: